kubeshop/testkube/README.md

 # Welcome to TestKube - your friendly Kubernetes testing framework

-TestKube decouples test artifacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:
+TestKube decouples test artifacts and execution from CI/CD tooling.
+Tests such as Postman, Cypress, or others are stored as part of your clusters state and can be executed as needed:

 - Manually via kubectl cli
 - Externally triggered via API (CI, external tooling, etc)
 - Automatically on deployment of annotated/labeled services/pods/etc (WIP)

+TestKube helps to:

+- Avoid vendor lock-in for test orchestration and execution in CI/CD  pipelines
+- Make it easy to orchestrate and run any kind of tests - functional, load/performance, security, compliance, etc. in your clusters, without having to wrap them in docker-images or providing network access
+- Make it possible to decouple test execution from build processes; engineers should be able to run specific tests whenever needed
+- Centralize all test results in a consistent format for "actionable QA analytics"
+- Provide a modular architecture for adding new types of test scripts and executors

 Main TestKube components are: